fpjspro/fingerprintjs.com/content/index/account-sharing.md

       title: Increase revenue for your business
       content: Account sharers already know the value of your service.
-By enforcing subscription limits via user identification, you can convert "free" account-sharing users to paying customers.
+By enforcing subscription limits via user identification, you can convert "free" account-sharing users to paying customers without negatively impacting the rest of your users' experience.
     - icon: /img/uploads/payment_processing.png
       title: Increase security for your customers
       content: Password sharing increases the risks for account takeover, and makes it